jrroosevelt/VS2PCG/Card clarifications A-L.md

 # The Collector
 *Set: Crossover Vol. 3*

 **Upgrade the Collection** removes a card from the game.
 His **Collection** can only have one equipment, one plot twist, and one supporting character at a time.
-But once one is played from his **Collection
+But once one is played from his **Collection**, he is free to add another card of that type to his Collection. **Note:** When he plays a card from his **Collection**, it can't be played as a resource.

+^(Source: Rule Insert)

 # [Colonists (MC)](http://vs.tcgbrowser.com/images/cards/big/XFB-026.jpg)
 *Set: The X-Files Battles*